SuperagenticAI/agentvectordb/README.md

-# 🧠 AgentVector
+# 🧠 AgentVectorDB

-**AgentVector: The Cognitive Core for Your AI Agents**
+**AgentVectorDB: The Cognitive Core for Your AI Agents**

-AgentVector is a lightweight, embeddable vector database designed for agentic AI systems.
+AgentVectorDB is a lightweight, embeddable vector database designed for agentic AI systems.
 It empowers your agents with persistent memory, semantic search, and tools for internal reasoning and learning.
-Built on the performance and simplicity of [LanceDB](https://github.com/lancedb/lancedb), AgentVector is the default memory layer for sophisticated AI agents, offering a familiar "collection-based" API.
+Built on the performance and simplicity of [LanceDB](https://github.com/lancedb/lancedb), AgentVectorDB is the default memory layer for sophisticated AI agents, offering a familiar "collection-based" API.

 ---

-## 🚀 Why AgentVector?
+## 🚀 Why AgentVectorDB?

 - **Familiar API:** Uses a `Store -> Collection` model, similar to other popular vector databases.
 - **Lightweight & Embeddable:** Runs directly within your agent's process using LanceDB.
 No separate server, minimal dependencies.